servicetitan/Stl.Fusion.Samples/docs/tutorial/Part06.md

 - Inherit it from `ComputedStateComponent<T>`
 - Override its `ComputeState` method
-- Possibly, override its `ConfigureState` method.
+- Possibly, override its `GetStateOptions` method.

 A good example of such component is `Counter.razor` from "HelloBlazorServer" example - check out [its source code](https://github.com/servicetitan/Stl.Fusion.Samples/blob/master/src/HelloBlazorServer/Pages/Counter.razor).